 Resolved,

-The GNSO Council nominates [NAME] to replace James Gannon on the SSR2-RT.
+The GNSO Council nominates Rao Naveed bin Rais to replace James Gannon on the SSR2-RT.

 The GNSO Council instructs the GNSO Secretariat to communicate resolved #1 to the staff supporting the SSR2-RT as soon as possible.

 The GNSO Council instructs the GNSO Secretariat to inform the selected applicant that he has been chosen and that the GNSO Council expects that the applicant will represent the views of the entire GNSO community in his work on the SSR2-RT, and provide regular feedback as a group on the discussions taking place in the SSR2-RT, as well as the positions being taken by GNSO Review Team Members.